 Summer Semester: August through April

-We realize some internship programs have dates well in advance of this timeline which is fine.
-If you are considering hiring an intern for the first time, it is important to recruit when students are actively searching for opportunities in a given semester.
-Southwestern students are typically done with school for the year in late April.
-Many have already secured summer internships by May.
-There are always exceptions, but our Career Services Office can work with you to determine the best time to publicize your internship opportunity.
+Some internship programs have dates well in advance of this timeline, but if you are hiring an intern for the first time, consider recruiting when students are most actively searching for opportunities.
+Southwestern students typically finish the school year around May 1.
+Many have already secured summer internships by then.
+Career Services can work with you to determine the best time to publicize your internship opportunity.